RTEMS/rtems-docs/networking/preface.rst

 The following is a list of resources which should be useful in trying to understand Ethernet:

-- *Charles Spurgeon’s Ethernet Web Site*
+- *Charles Spurgeon's Ethernet Web Site*
   "This site provides extensive information about Ethernet (IEEE 802.3) local area network (LAN) technology.
 Including the original 10 Megabit per second (Mbps) system, the 100 Mbps